-Dr. Natalie Kruse is an Associate Professor and Director of the Environmental Studies Program in the George V. Voinovich School of Leadership and Public Affairs at Ohio University in Athens, OH.
+Dr. Natalie Kruse is a Professor and Director of the Environmental Studies Program in the George V. Voinovich School of Leadership and Public Affairs at Ohio University in Athens, OH.
 Her research focus is on water quality impairment from legacy mining and oil and gas operations, the impact of climate induced hydrologic change on water quality, watershed scale characterization and management, and data-rich approaches to environmental problem solving.
 She teaches courses on watershed management, international water issues, and field methods.
 She supports student research in watershed characterization and treatment, acid mine drainage impaired systems, remote water quality monitoring, environmental education, and watershed management.

 Dr. Kruse has directed grants and projects funded by the Office of Surface Mining Reclamation and Enforcement, the Ohio Environmental Protection Agency, the Ohio Department of Natural Resources, the United States Department of Energy, the Research Partnership for Secure Energy for America, the American Electric Power Foundation, and the Sugar Bush Foundation.
 This work has supported extensive water quality investigation and watershed process characterization and testing, development of a GIS tool to predict post-mining water level, development of multiple online water quality tools and databases, design and testing of treatment technologies for hydraulic fracturing produced water, characterization of PCBs, dioxins, and furans in a post-industrial setting, and development of outreach and educational materials for use in K-12 environments.